atkinssamuel/gpt-from-scratch/README.md

 # Environment Configuration
 Ensure the [tatooine](https://github.com/atkinssamuel/tatooine) repository exists a directory above this one.
+A compressed and verified version is included in this repository.

 ```
 ├── gpt-from-scratch/